cybera/synthi/manual/src/sections/ExportingAndImporting.md

 EOS
 ```

 allows us to send a multiline string in the body of our request.
-Many API requests are backed by a [GraphQL](https://graphql.org/learn/) service it receives structured requests like the following, and will return data in the same structure.
-For example, the following, which is being run on a classic [iris](https://www.kaggle.com/uciml/iris) dataset:
+Many API requests are backed by a [GraphQL](https://graphql.org/learn/) service that receives structured requests, and returns data in the same structure.
+For example, this request which is run on a classic [iris](https://www.kaggle.com/uciml/iris) dataset:

 ```bash
 curl -s http://localhost:8080/graphql \